- Biocultural diversity

 Jamila Haider studies how development interventions can improve human well-being in food systems without eroding biological and cultural diversity

-Haider is a postdoctoral researcher studying resilience and development.
+Haider is a researcher studying resilience and development.
 Her research looks specifically at development as a process of coevolution where ecosystems and people are deeply intertwined.

 Her PhD thesis (2017) explored how efforts to alleviate poverty can better account for coevolving relationships between people and nature.
 Persistent poverty is often conceptualised as a poverty trap, a concept which has thus far failed to incorporate interdependencies between human well-being, nature and culture.
 As such, interventions to alleviate poverty are often ineffective or may even exacerbate poverty – especially in areas with rich biological and cultural (biocultural) diversity.
 Drawing upon multiple approaches, Jamila’s PhD thesis advances new conceptualisations of development that more explicitly incorporate social and ecological interdependencies, and offers a new lens for examining the implications of development interventions.
 Jamila’s work also underscores the need to improve how we navigate tensions among the various contrasting epistemologies and methodologies that together are needed for delivering a rigorous sustainability science.